Wergle Flomp Humor Poetry Contest (no fee)

 All entries that win cash prizes will be published on the Winning Writers website and announced in the Winning Writers Newsletter (circulation 50,000+).

 Your poem should not exceed 250 lines in length.

-Poets of all nations may enter.
-However, the works you submit should be in English.
-If you have written a work in another language, you may submit an English translation.
+Due to US government restrictions, we regret we are unable to accept entries from authors in Syria, Iran, North Korea, or Crimea.
+Authors from all other countries are eligible.
+The poem you submit should be in English.
+If you have written a work in another language, you may submit an English translation (made by you).
 Inspired gibberish is also accepted.

 Entries are judged anonymously.
 Please omit your name and all identifying information from your entry.
 Please also omit any publishing credits from your entry.
 All the information we need is collected on our online entry form.